-The school supports girls with an EHCP.
-They will be assessed in line with the entry requirements detailed in section 1.4.
+The School acts at all times in accordance with the Equality Act 2010 and will therefore consider a request for all reasonable adjustments from the parents of any child with a disability or Special Educational Need who wishes to sit the Entrance Test.
+Parents should notify CCHS on the Registration Form if their child will need additional support in order to access the test.
+This should ideally be provided at least 2 months before the test to enable the School to source any necessary resources for the Test.
+Any late requests for reasonable adjustments will be considered on a case by case basis.
 Methods of application and the closing date for the receipt of applications will be published in the LA Secondary Education in Essex booklet for all parents of Year 6 girls, and will be available on the Chelmsford County High School for Girls website, the LA website and publicised by other means that the school may choose to employ e.g. direct mailing to primary schools and press advertisement.